Rifat Hasan

-Rifat Hasan (রিফাত হাসান; born 17 January 1980) is a Bangladeshi writer, public intellectual and poet.
+Rifat Hasan (রিফাত হাসান; born 17 January 1980) is a Bangladeshi writer and poet.

 He is the author of Shomporko, Bondhutto O Rajniti, a nonfiction book published in 2014 that sparked both debate and criticism for its ideas on friendship, critique of modern politics, and its exploration of the complexities of political practices in post-independence Bangladesh.
 His books, op-eds, public lectures, and interviews have influenced young writers and thinkers in Bangladesh.

 Biography

 In 2013, Hasan was one of the first few intellectuals to denounce the massive Shahbag demonstrations, termed the movement as fascist in nature and inimical to the idea of justice.
 In a March 2014 interview, he further condemned Shahbag protesters for restricting liberal discourse in society and failing to critically assess the war crimes tribunal under Sheikh Hasina's regime, which, to Hasan, created a point of no return in Bangladeshi politics and society.